osuthorpe/llm-expect/wiki/Home.md

 *   **Too Opaque**: "Black box" metrics that are hard to trust or debug.
 *   **Too Rigid**: Forcing specific workflows that don't fit into existing CI/CD pipelines.

-**Vald8 envisions a world where evaluating an LLM is as simple, transparent, and routine as running `pytest`.** We believe that rigorous, continuous evaluation should be accessible to every developer, not just ML engineers with specialized infrastructure.
+**LLM Expect envisions a world where evaluating an LLM is as simple, transparent, and routine as running `pytest`.** We believe that rigorous, continuous evaluation should be accessible to every developer, not just ML engineers with specialized infrastructure.

-> Vald8 is built to operationalize the [10 Principles of Human-Centered AI Design](https://www.alexthorpe.com/principles), ensuring your AI systems are explainable, predictable, and safe.
+> LLM Expect is built to operationalize the [10 Principles of Human-Centered AI Design](https://www.alexthorpe.com/principles), ensuring your AI systems are explainable, predictable, and safe.

 ## Mission: The "Zero-Friction" Standard